If your goal is to become a millionaire, there’s a helpful chart that reveals what it will take to get there!

 Alden said that in order to build wealth quickly, you must increase the difference between your income and expenses, save the difference and grow it exponentially over time (by investing the money).

-Speaking strictly about retirement savings, the key is to save early and often!
+Speaking about retirement savings, money expert Clark Howard always says the key is to save early and often!

 If you’re getting a late start, don’t panic — but do plan on delaying Social Security for as long as you can.

-One thing that can make saving for retirement easier is contributing to a 401(k) plan offered by your employer, and always contribute up to the company match if that’s an option.
+One thing that can make saving for retirement easier is contributing to a 401(k) plan offered by your employer, so always contribute up to the company match if that’s an option.